-Recombinant Fibroblast Growth Factor Receptor $2\alpha$ (IIIc)/Fc Chimera is produced from a DNA sequence encoding the extracellular domain of human FGF R2 $\alpha$ (IIIc) protein and fused to the carboxy-terminal Fc region of human IgG1 by a polypeptide linker.
-Mature human FGF R2 $\alpha$ (IIIc)/Fc is a disulfide-linked homodimeric protein.
-Based on amino-terminal sequencing, the mature protein has Arg 22 at the N-terminus and also present is a small subunit of truncated FGF R2 $\alpha$ (IIIc)Fc with Leu 27 at the N-terminus.
+Recombinant Fibroblast Growth Factor Receptor $1\alpha$ (IIIc)/Fc Chimera is produced from a DNA sequence encoding the extracellular domain of human FGF R $1\alpha$ (IIIc) protein and fused to the carboxy-terminal Fc region of human IgG1 by a polypeptide linker.
+Recombinant mature human FGF R $1\alpha$ (IIIc)/Fc is a disulfide-linked homodimeric protein, with Arg 22 at the N-terminus.
 The reduced monomer has a calculated molecular mass of approximately 66 kDa.
-As a result of glycosylation, the recombinant protein migrates to approximately 100 to 110 kDa in SDS-PAGE.
+As a result of glycosylation, the recombinant protein migrates as a 100 to 110 kDa protein in SDS-PAGE.
+The homology between human and mouse FGF R1 is approximately 98 %.